SMosegaard/cds-lang/assignments/assignment-4/README.md

 ## Data

-The projects’ objective will be performed on scripts from the TV show *Game of Thrones*.
+The project objective will be performed on scripts from the TV show 'Game of Thrones'.
 The scripts have been segmented into lines, comprising a total of 23,911 rows.
-Each rows includes additional metadata, indicating who said the line, what episode it came from, and season of the line.
+Each rows includes metadata, indicating who said the line, what episode it came from, and the season of the line.

 You can download the dataset [here](https://www.kaggle.com/datasets/albenft/game-of-thrones-script-all-seasons?select=Game_of_Thrones_Script.csv) and place it in the ```in``` folder.
 Remember to unzip the data before proceeding with the analysis.